BlackJackMC/AIC2025/README.md

 # AIC2025

 ## API endpoints
-Please go to `/docs` to see the documents
+Please go to `/docs` endpoint to see the documents

 ## Static files
 Everything under `/dataset` folder.